stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 #### Chaining pipeline and inference jobs

-Rather than waiting for the pipeline job to finish before submitting inference, you can use Slurm's `--dependency` flag to submit both jobs upfront and have inference start automatically once the pipeline succeeds.
+Rather than waiting for the pipeline job to finish before submitting inference, you can use the `--dependency` option to submit both jobs upfront and have inference start automatically once the pipeline succeeds.

 ``` shell
 # Submit the pipeline job and capture its job ID